sabrinahu5/starter-project-2023-v2/README.md

     - `page.tsx`: Renders the profile settings page for authenticated users, using the `ProfileForm` component.
     - `profile-form.tsx`: A client component that provides a form for users to update their profile information.
   - `layout.tsx`: Defines the layout for the settings pages.
 It ensures that only authenticated users can access the settings and provides a consistent structure for the settings pages, including a sidebar navigation.
   - `page.tsx`: Redirects users to the general settings page when they navigate to the `/settings` route.
-This could be changed depending on how the developer wants to structure their settings pages.

 - Other files
+  - `layout.tsx`: Defines the root layout for the entire application, including a navigation bar and main content area.
+  - `page.tsx`: Serves as the home page of the application, and is rendered when the user navigates to the root URL (`/`).
+  - `not-found.tsx` and `loading.tsx`: These are the fallback pages for the application, and are rendered when the user navigates to a page that does not exist or when the page is loading.
+  - `providers.tsx`: Sets up the context providers for the application.
+  - `globals.css`: Defines the global styles for the application.

 #### `components/`